This year, I think we could all do with an end to a figurative, if not literal, winter.

-The challenge is to move beyond May in the garden and face the other eleven months of the year (or at least the other nine).
-Consider this as you begin your buying frenzy and extend your bloom season well into the fall!
+Of course, the challenge as a gardener is to move beyond May and face the other eleven months of the year (or at least the other nine).
+Consider this as you begin thinking about new plants, and aim to extend your bloom season well into the fall!

 - May 1st is the last frost date for planting tender vegetables and annuals in the Mid-Atlantic – though many often wait for Mother’s Day.
-It’s Tomato Time folks!!
+It’s Tomato Time!!

 - Still a great time to plant trees and shrubs.
 Do not let lingering rains convince you that they do not need to be regularly watered in their first season.